etiamz/optiscope/README.md

 ## On Performance

-_Optimal XOR efficient?_ I made a [fairly non-trivial effort] at optimizing the implementation, including leveraging compiler- & platform-specific functionality, yet, [our benchmarks] revealed that optimal reduction à la Lambdascope performes many times worse than [unoptimized Haskell] & [unoptimized OCaml]; for instance, whereas Optiscope needs about 6 seconds to execute an insertion sort on a Scott-encoded list of onely 2000 elements (in decreasing order), the Haskell implementation handles 10'000 elements in just two seconds.
-In general, the nature of performance penalty caused by bookkeeping work is unclear; however, with increasing list sizes, the factor by which Optiscope runs slower than more traditional lambda calculus implementations is onely increasing.
+_Optimal XOR efficient?_ I made a [fairly non-trivial effort] at optimizing the implementation, including leveraging compiler- & platform-specific functionality, yet, [our benchmarks] revealed that optimal reduction à la Lambdascope performes many times worse than [unoptimized Haskell] & [unoptimized OCaml]; for instance, whereas Optiscope needs approximately 2 minutes to execute an insertion sort on a Scott-encoded list of 10'000 elements (in decreasing order), the Haskell implementation handles the same amount of elements in just 2 seconds!
+(The abstract algorithm needs approximately 50 seconds, which is still very slow compared to Haskell.)

 [fairly non-trivial effort]: #implementation-details
 [our benchmarks]: benchmarks/